kpb/polyglot-forge/README.md

 # polyglot-forge

-Opinionated scaffolding for polyglot projects
+Opinionated scaffolding for polyglot projects.

 ## What is This?
 `polyglot-forge` is a public monorepo containing project scaffolding for various programming language and frameworks.
 It provides a consistent structure, conventions, ADRs, and language-specific blueprints you can use in real projects.

-Make starting and scaling multi-language boring (in the best way).
+Make starting and scaling multi-language projects boring (in the best way).

 ## Conventions
 - Prefer *simple, composable* layouts over magic generators.